graijo/java-tutorial-for-beginners/README.md

 ```

 In this step, we took our first look at variable arguments.
-Variable arguments allow us to pass variable number of arguments to a method.
+Variable arguments allow us to pass variable number of arguments to a method.We don't have to provide overloaded methods so less code.
+It is used for simplifying a method that requires a variable number of arguments.

 ### Step 09: Variable Argument Methods For ```Student```